Billie-LS/Algo_da_trader/README.md

 ![image1](images/image1.png)
 ## *Module 14, Challenge -  Data Science & Machine Learning - Algoritmic Trading, Supervised MachineLearning*
-Objective - Compile and Evaluate a Binary Classification Model using a Neural Network that predicts if applicants will be successful if funded through venture capital firm.
+Objective - improve existing algorithmic trading system such that a competitive 'edge' is maintained in the market through creation of an algorithmic trading model that learns and adapts to new data and evolving markets.

-Scenario - Given a historical dataset CSV file containing more than 34,000 organizations that have received funding, employ neural network knowledge to evaluate dataset features and create a binary classifier model that will predict an applicant will become a successful or failed business.
+Scenario - Given a historical dataset CSV file, employ supervised machine learning modeling to evaluate dataset features and create an algorithmic trading model that learns and adapts to new data, improving on existing algorithmic trading system such that a competitive advantage is maintained.

 Product - Jupyter notebook with -

-* > Data preprocessing for a neural network model.
+* > Data preprocessing for a machine learning model.
-* > binary classification model using a deep neural network.
+* > an algorithmic trading strategy that uses machine learning to automate the trade decisions.
 * > Utilize model-fit-predict pattern to compile and evaluate.
-* > Model optimization.
+* > Model optimization through input parameter adjustments.
+* > Provide a new machine learning model with report demonstrating comparison performance to that of a baseline model

 ---
 ## **Methods**
 ![image2](images/image2.png)
 ### The code script analysis performed uses or employs applications of:

-    Data encoding with OneHotEncoder,
-    train_test_split(),
     Feature Scaling with StandardScaler,
-    keras.callbacks.EarlyStopping(),
-    keras.callbacks.ModelCheckpoint(),
+    support vector machine (SVM) learning method,
+    logistic regression (LogisticRegression) modeling,
+    KNeighborsClassifier analysis modeling,
+    confusion matrices,
+    balanced_accuracy scores,
+    imbalanced classification reports,
+    HV plot,
+    seaborn heatmaps

 ---
 ## **Technologies**
 ---